 Tip #3 – It Is Not Your Job To Make Her Happy

-LeNae has been blessed on a daily basis by her husband, Dr. Trip Goolsby, for over fifteen years, and is also doted on with warm hugs and kisses from her three fab children, Laura Belle, IV, & Huck.
+LeNae has been blessed on a daily basis by her husband, Dr. Trip Goolsby, for over 15 years, and is also doted on with warm hugs and kisses from her three fab children, Laura Belle, IV, and Huck.

 In addition to writing the monthly column entitled, “Worth The Love” for The Voice Of Southwest Louisiana, she has also been a contributing writer for Inspired World Magazine.
 To learn more about LeNae, Dr. Trip and their integrative health clinic in Lake Charles, fill out a form to schedule your initial consultation today.